 - is your ticket to four seasons of adventures and fun from indoor rock climbing and kayaking to hiking, fishing, camping and white water rafting.
 In addition, Outdoor Recreation is your one-stop shop for all equipment rentals.
 Check it out: Outdoor Recreation Facebook

-– the new Youth Center scheduled to open summer 2014 will offer a demonstration kitchen for cooking classes, a full-size gym and patio, a sport court that can be used interchangeably for roller-skating, roller hockey, basketball and much more.
+* Opened in the Summer of 2014, the center offers a demonstration kitchen for cooking classes, a full-size gym and patio, a sport court that can be used interchangeably for roller-skating, roller hockey, basketball and much more.
 Teens can participate in outdoor activities, arts & crafts, 4-H Club, Triple Play and video game tournaments.
 Special events are offered throughout the year to include field trips to area locations.

 On-post Organized Sports are offered during the fall, winter and spring months to include soccer, basketball and home school fitness programs.
 Teens often 'give back' by volunteering for the youth sports programs they enjoyed when younger.